 How you put your bird feeder up outside is up to you.
 You can thread some string, twine, or ribbon through the centre of your homemade bird feeder (the hollow part of the cardboard tube) and hang it up, or you could prop it up using a twig.
 Remember to clean it up once it is finished with to avoid leaving any mess outside.

-How to make a bird feeder using a drinks bottle or carton
+How to make a bird feeder with bottle or carton

 Alternative homemade bird feeders you can make at home include those made from a used drinks bottle or carton.
 Make sure you wash it out thoroughly first and then follow these steps: